Gorgo (film): Plot

-Captain Joe Ryan is salvaging for treasure off the coast of Ireland when a volcano erupts, nearly sinking his ship.
-Ryan and his First Officer and friend, Sam Slade, take the ship to Nara Island for repairs.
-Before the harbourmaster, Mr McCartin, arrives to assist them, the crew meet Sean, an orphan, who assists McCartin: he invites them to see his collection of ancient Viking relics.
-Ryan finds himself intrigued by a relic bearing the image of a creature that Sean calls "Ogra, the sea spirit".
+Joe Ryan and Sam Slade are partners in a salvage business, operating the vessel Triton off the Irish coast, with Ryan as master.
+After a submarine volcanic eruption damages the Triton, they put in at Nara Island for repairs.
+At harbormaster McCartin's cottage they meet Sean, an orphan who works for McCartin, and see his collection of Viking artifacts, including a carving Sean calls "Ogra, the sea spirit."

-Joe and Sam consult the surly McCartin and discover he has more than archaeological interest when he shows them his stash of illegally salvaged gold relics from the harbour.
-Ryan warns him to stop being unhelpful or else he will call the police.
-As Ryan's divers check the harbour for other divers who mysteriously disappeared, one of them emerges and dies from "fear".
-That night a group of fishermen goes out to check the water.
-They are attacked by a gigantic creature, but successfully drive it off with firebrands.
+McCartin is unwelcoming.
+On their way back to the ship, Ryan and Slade find the body of a drowned diver, with gold coins in his hand.
+They dive the harbor to investigate and catch a brief glimpse of a large creature underwater.

+McCartin summons the two men and orders them to stop snooping and leave the island.
+Ryan counters by producing the gold coins taken from the dead diver, and threatens to report McCartin's illegal hoard to the authorities unless he cooperates.

+While this confrontation occurs, a party of islanders, believing a shark killed the diver, puts out in boats with torches to hunt it.
+They encounter the creature, which follows them to shore.
+When guns fail, Joe, Sam, and the villagers drive it back into the sea with burning firebrands.

-After meeting the fishermen and with help from McCartin, Ryan and his crew manage to capture the creature and haul it onto their ship.
-Sean warns them that they have made a mistake, but the crew ignores him.
-Hearing of the creature, two university scientists arrive to meet Ryan and Slade, hoping to obtain it for scientific study.
+When McCarin's men threaten to leave the island the following day, Joe and Sam make a deal with McCartin, to kill the monster taking a valuable item from McCartin's hoard as payment.
+Sean warns them that they have made a mistake, but the two men ignore him.
+On the way back to the Triton Joe and Sam discuss the value of such a creature should it be captured alive.

+When the crew of the Triton are successful in capturing the creature, two university scientists arrive from Dublin to meet Ryan and Slade, hoping to obtain it for scientific study.
 However, Ryan has already sold the creature to Dorkin's Circus in London.

 Dorkin names the creature "Gorgo", after the gorgon Medusa, before transporting it to a large, enclosed pit for public exhibition in Battersea Park.
 Ryan and Slade meet the scientists again, who inform them the creature is an infant.
 With its larger mother still out there, the Royal Navy takes charge of the operation.
-Later that night Gorgo's mother emerges from the sea and attacks Nara Island in search of her offspring before leaving.
+Later that night Gorgo's mother, Ogra, emerges from the sea and attacks Nara Island in search of her offspring before leaving.
 When she attacks again in the morning, a Royal Navy destroyer intercepts her, but she proves immune to their weapons and sinks it, killing all aboard.

 The mother later attacks London.
 The military intervene, but fail to stop or destroy her.
 Ryan and Slade split up to find Sean, with the former finding the boy and keeping him safe.
-Gorgo's mother is eventually reunited with her offspring and frees him from the pit before they both return safely to the sea.
+Gorgo's mother is eventually reunited with her offspring and frees him from the pit before they both return safely to the sea without further incident.